gaffordb/NIDA-eyetracking/README.md

 Healthy marijuana using adults were tested to see alcohol and marijuana effects on driving using University of Iowa National Advanced Driving Simulator.
 NIDA employed a full vehicle cab simulator with a 360° horizontal field of view and a motion base that provides realistic feedback.
 Each study participant attended 6 sessions, separated by washout periods greater or equal to one week.
 They Received treatments of cannabis (placebo, low THC, high THC) and alcohol (placebo, active) in randomized order.
 Participants did 45 minute drive containing varied road segments and numerous programmed events.
 The different road segments included rural, urban, highway, and  rural straight topgraphies.

 During the 6 individual test-drives, particpants completed 3 different seconday tasks intended to dsitract and highlight effects of dosing levels.
 The Seconday tasks included, the mirror reading task, artists search task, and message reading task.
-They are as follows
+They are as follows:

-Side Mirror Task:
+Side Mirror Task

 The side-mirror task required the participant to push a button whenever a red triangle appeared in one of their side-mirrors.
 If ignored, the triangle disappeared after 5 seconds, resulting in an incompletion for that instance of the task.
 Otherwise the length of time the triangle was visible prior to completion was recorded.
 The side-mirror task occurred 14 times durin each drive.

-Artists Search Task:
+Artists Search Task

 The artist-search task required the participant to select the correct artist from a navigable touchscreen menu on vehicle’s console.
 Contained 3 pages, each listing 12 artists.
 The task occurred 3 times during each drive, and participants had 10 seconds to provide a correct response before failing that instance of the task.

-Messave Reading Task:
+Messave Reading Task

 This task required participants to read aloud a text message shown on the car’s display.Messages were designed to be of equal difficulty.
 Contained an average of 18 words (min=15, max =24) and 111 characters (min = 93, max = 141).
 The task occurred 6 times in each drive, with each message displayed for 10 seconds.